MarkBridgeman/markbridgeman.github.io/blog/_posts/2022-07-04-stranger-things-s4.md

 ---
 layout: post
-title:  "Stranger `Things S4"
+title:  "Stranger Things Season 4"
 date:   2022-07-04 07:35:37
 categories: tv and film
 ---

-Season 4, split into Volume 1 & Volume 2, are now complete.
+Season 4 of Netflix's flagship horror-teen-romp Stranger Things, split into Volume 1 & Volume 2, is now complete.

 Possibly Netflix's only juggernaut in their stable, compared to all their other output, it's a testament to the show's appeal that multiple years between seasons can continue to draw people in.